mayope/keycloakmigration/README.md

 To start the local development keycloak you can just use the task ```startLocalKeycloak```

-Tested with OpenJdk 12
+Tested with OpenJdk 12 and Keycloak 8.0.2

 # TODOS:
 - Add more commands
 - Add sophisticated unit and integration Tests
-- Add token refresh logic
-- add runtime parameters